carlos2380/apigo/README.md

 Where c is the number of threads, nc the number of transactions per thread and url the url to do the get.

 #### Results
-Executing concurrency 1 and 50000 transactions per thread we have a TPS (Transactions Per Second) of 3435 using un 60% of CPU
+Executing concurrency 1 and 50000 transactions per thread we have a TPS (Transactions Per Second) of 3435 using 60% of a CPU
 ![own test1](https://github.com/carlos2380/webCarlos2380/blob/master/myclient1cresult.png)
 ![own top1](https://github.com/carlos2380/webCarlos2380/blob/master/myclient1ccpu.png)

-Executing concurrency 2 and 50000 transactions per thread we have a TPS of 6020 using un 80% of CPU
+Executing concurrency 2 and 50000 transactions per thread we have a TPS of 6020 using 80% of a CPU
 ![own test2](https://github.com/carlos2380/webCarlos2380/blob/master/myclient2cresult.png)
 ![own top2](https://github.com/carlos2380/webCarlos2380/blob/master/myclient2ccpu.png)